adafruit/Adafruit_OV7670/README.md

 SPI-connected displays when DMA is not enabled in Adafruit_SPITFT.h (part of Adafruit_GFX).
 It's just a constructor and a couple functions.
-These display writes are still blocking operations, but the timing is particularly tight and avoids inter-byte delays sometimes seen with SPI.transfer(), that's all.
+These display writes are still blocking operations, but the timing is particularly tight and avoids small inter-byte delays sometimes seen with SPI.transfer(), that's all.

 ## Files